Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic categories

 Let $\calC$ be a braided monoidal category with tensor product~$\otimes$, tensor unit~$\one$, and braiding~$\braid$.
 A \textit{braided Hopf algebra} in $\calC$, or simply a \textit{Hopf algebra} in $\calC$, is an object $H \in \calC$ equipped with the following structure morphisms: \begin{itemize} \item a \textit{product} $\prodH : H \otimes H \to H$ and a \textit{unit} $\unitH : \one \to H$; \item a \textit{coproduct} $\coprH : H \to H \otimes H$ and a \textit{counit} $\counH : H \to \one$; \item an \textit{antipode} $\antipH : H \to H$ and its inverse $\antipH^{-1}: H \to H$. \end{itemize} These structure morphisms are subject to the following axioms:

 A graphical representation of the generators and the defining axioms of a Hopf algebra can be found in Table~\ref{table-Hopf/fig}, where all edges are assumed to carry the label $H$ (compare with \cite[Tables~4.7.12 \& 4.7.13]{BP11}).
-As a well known consequence of these axioms, the antipode satisfies the properties represented in Table~\ref{table-Hopf-prop/fig}.
-The reader can find the diagrammatic proofs in Appendix~\ref{proofs/app} (see also \cite[Propositions~4.1.4]{BP11}).

 Notice that all these structure morphisms, except for the antipode, feature triangles that point either up or down.
 This choice is not arbitrary.
 Indeed, as we will see in Subsection~\ref{Phi/sec}, triangles pointing up correspond to $2$-handles, while those pointing down correspond to $1$-handles in the category of Kirby tangles $\KTf$ introduced in Subsection~\ref{4KT/sec}.